nikeshdevkota/Deep-Learning-Lectures/Lesson6.md

   * <strong>Sigmoid Activation Function</strong> <br><br>

-  The ouput value ranges from 0 to 1.
-The function can be used to predict the probability however it is usually not used in recent times as it suffers from vanishing     gradient problem.
+ <p>The ouput value ranges from 0 to 1.
+The function can be used to predict the probability however it is usually not used in recent times as it suffers from vanishing     gradient problem. <p>

   <p align="center">
   <br>
   <img src="https://user-images.githubusercontent.com/45029614/163190412-bc118475-2107-43c6-9cb3-7a0534a31693.PNG" width="750" title="CNN">